Compactness of the space of embedded minimal surfaces with free boundary in three-manifolds with nonnegative Ricci curvature and convex boundary: Steklov Eigenvalue Estimate

 In this section, we prove a lower bound for the first Steklov eigenvalue of a compact properly embedded minimal hypersurface satisfying the free boundary condition in a compact orientable manifold $M$ with boundary, where $M$ has nonnegative Ricci curvature and $\partial M$ is strictly convex.
 We refer the reader to section 2 of \cite{Fraser-Schoen11} for a brief description of the Dirichlet-to-Neumann map and Steklov eigenvalues.

 \begin{theorem} Let $M^n$ be an $n$-dimensional compact orientable Riemannian manifold with nonempty boundary $\partial M$.
 Suppose $M$ has nonnegative Ricci curvature and the boundary $\partial M$ is strictly convex with respect to the inward unit normal.
-Let $k>0$ be a constant that $h^{\partial M}(u,u) \geq k >0$ for any unit vector $u$ on $\partial M$.
+Let $k>0$ be a constant such that $h^{\partial M}(u,u) \geq k >0$ for any unit vector $u$ tangent to $\partial M$.

-Suppose $\Sigma$ is a properly embedded minimal hypersurface in $M$ with free boundary on $\partial M$.
-If any one of the following holds, \begin{itemize} \item[(i)] $\Sigma$ is orientable; or \item[(ii)] $\pi_1(M)$ is finite; \end{itemize} then we have the following eigenvalue estimate
+Let $\Sigma$ be a properly embedded minimal hypersurface in $M$ with free boundary on $\partial M$.
+Supose one of the following holds, \begin{itemize} \item[(i)] $\Sigma$ is orientable; or \item[(ii)] $\pi_1(M)$ is finite; \end{itemize} then we have the following eigenvalue estimate

-where $\sigma_1(\Sigma)$ is the first Steklov eigenvalue of the Dirichlet-to-Neumann map on $\Sigma$. \end{theorem}
+where $\sigma_1(\Sigma)$ is the first non-zero Steklov eigenvalue of the Dirichlet-to-Neumann map on $\Sigma$. \end{theorem}

 \begin{proof} We first assume that $\Sigma$ is orientable.
 By Corollary 2.5 and Corollary 2.10, $\Sigma$ is connected and $\Sigma$ divides $M$ into two connected components $\Omega_1$ and $\Omega_2$.
 Take $\Omega=\Omega_1$.
 Let $\partial \Omega = \Sigma \cup \Gamma$ where $\Gamma \subset \partial M$.
 Thus, $\partial \Sigma=\partial \Gamma$.
 Note that $\Gamma$ is not necessarily connected, but each component of $\Gamma$ must intersect $\Sigma$ along some component of $\partial \Sigma$.
 Otherwise, $\partial M$ would have more than one component, which would contradict Proposition 2.8.